grimmlabs/BarPepScripts/README.md

 ```
 conda activate barpep
-snakemake --cores 4
+snakemake --cores all
 ```

+# Configuration

-The settings are found in the config file under 'config/snakemake.config.yaml'.
+The settings are found in the config file under 'config/config.yaml' and should be adjusted for your analysis.

+## general

-_input directory_: path to the directory containing all fastq files
+*input directory*: path to the directory containing all fastq files.

-_variants file_: path to the file containig named barcodes
+*barcode annotation file*: path to a tab-separated look-up table containing barcode sequences and associated names.

-_output directory_: path to the desired output directory
+*output directory*: path to the desired output directory.

-_reverse complement output_: dictates wether the found barcodes put out as reverse complement
+*reverse complement output*: dictates wether the found barcodes are put out as reverse complement, necessary for correct assignment using the barcode annotation table.

+## cutadapt options

-_flanks_: dictates the flanking sequences used to detect the barcode/peptide always in the format NNN...NNN.
+*flanks*: dictates the flanking sequences within the reads used to detect the barcode/peptide.
+Always in the format NNN...NNN, where NNN are the flanking nucleotides downstream and upstream of the barcode/peptide.
 The length of each flank is up to you, but 8 to 12 bp are recommended.

-_error rate_: the allowed error rate for flanking region detection _cutadapt cores_: the number of cores assigned to cutadapt for flank detection.
+*error rate*: the allowed error rate for flanking region detection directly used by cutadapt.

+*cutadapt cores*: the number of cores assigned to cutadapt for flank detection.
 Set to 0 for auto detection of maximum cores.
 If you do that, do not set the snakemake --cores argument too high.

-_barcode length min_: minimal length of barcode/peptide that is accepted _barcode length max_: maximum length of barcode/peptide that is accepted
+*barcode length min*: minimal length of barcode/peptide that is accepted.

+*barcode length max*: maximum length of barcode/peptide that is accepted.